-There are about 80 species of whales in the world.
-Of these, 12 migrate to the St. Lawrence every year while 1 lives there year-round.
-The fact that so many species are found in such a relatively small ecosystem makes the St. Lawrence one of the best whale-watching sites in the world.
+About 80 species of whales live in the world’s seas.
+Of these, 12 migrate to the St. Lawrence every year while one lives there year-round.
+The fact that so many species are found in such a relatively small ecosystem makes the St. Lawrence one of the best places to observe whales in the world.
+Many companies offer whale-watching excursions as of May; the whale-watching season extends into October.

 Toothed whales – 8 species (70 species worldwide)